 Ethos: She start establishes her credibility by describing the social environment when she was a little kid “I am old enough that girls weren’t allowed to wear trousers to school until midway through my elementary school education; that I remember a local newspaper columnist arguing in a grumpy panic that if women wore trousers gender would vanish, which he saw as a terrifying thing.”
-The description of her childhood give enough credit to the people as her age and give other readers the background information about the topic she talks about.
-Not only the description of the social environment of her age gives her the credibility but also her experience of the unequal between women and men “What my mother expected from me was, as far as I could tell, profoundly different from what she expected from her three sons.
+The description of her childhood give enough credit to the people of her age and give other readers the background information about the topic she talks about.
+Not only the description of the social environment of her age gives her the credibility but also her experience of the unequality between women and men “What my mother expected from me was, as far as I could tell, profoundly different from what she expected from her three sons.
 I used to joke that they were supposed to fix her roof; I was supposed to fix her psyche.”

-Logos: She clearly lists every aspect that women were not equal to men.
+Logos: Solnit clearly lists every aspect in which women were not equal to men.
 She discusses her statement on success, On intelligence, On having it all, On parenting, On power relations in speech, On competence, On violence and harassment.
 She first using the self-experience to build credibility and attracts the readers by her credibility.
 And by showing the aspects of women, one by one; she involves her readers in her strong arguments.

 The second wave of the American feminist movement began in the early 1960s and lasted until the late 1970s.
-The feminist movement aims to have the same voting rights and equal rights as male citizens.
-I want a wife which was published in the 1971 article in the first issue of Women's Magazine by Judy Brady.
+The feminist movement aims to allow women to have the same voting rights and equal rights as male citizens.
+“I want a wife” by Juday Brady which was published in the 1971 article in the first issue of Women's Magazine by Judy Brady.
 The genre of the article is humorous prose of feminist classics, portrayed as satirical prose.
 In this article, Brady's purpose is to convince readers to look objectively at a man's views and expectations about what he thinks his wife is and what she should be.
 Brady cleverly uses clear arguments, repeated keywords, and fashionable language to make her article powerful and convincing.

 Exigence: Judy Brady wrote the wife's request in her article.
-She emphasized that the role of the wife is unfair to the husband's role, and there are significant differences and inequalities between the husband and wife's roles.
+She emphasized that the role of the wife as unfair compared to the husband's role, and there are significant differences and inequalities between the husband and wife's roles.
 Because of the imbalance in family work and the lack of attention of her wife's work, she boldly expressed her feelings.
 Brady cited some examples of household chores to prove her point of view, which is usually done by the wife.
 "I want a wife, she will make my house clean, make my clothes clean, iron, repair, change if necessary, and she will make sure my personal belongings are in the right place so I can be in need Find the things I need."
 After enumerating all these unpleasant tasks, she ended the article with an emotional statement at the end of the article.
 "God, who doesn't want a wife?"